amaas-fintech/amaas-core-sdk-excel/README.md

 ```
 IntelliSense can be downloaded at: https://github.com/Excel-DNA/IntelliSense.

-## Quick start (For developer)
-This project allows developers to develop Excel user defined functions (UDF) to retrieve data by calling AWS endpoint URL with SRP authentication.

-To authenticate your AWS with Secure Remote Password (SRP)
+# To authenticate your AWS with Secure Remote Password (SRP)
 ```
 Navigate to App.config:
     <add key="USERNAME" value="" /